kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 ## The B-HAG

 Vision is easier explained through another term called **BHAG**.
 Which stands
 for: "Big Hairy Audacious Goal".
-I know, explaining an unknown via another unknown, just stay with me here for a second.
+I know, I know, explaining an unknown via another unknown, just stay with me here for a second.

 A good vision is not some ephemeral abstract pipe dream.
 "World domination" is not a good vision.
 "Making a lot of money" is not a good vision either.
 That's